tensorflow/tensorflow/tensorflow/core/common_runtime/metal/README.md

   arithmetic around it; anything else falls back to the host, which is correct but slow.
 Notably absent: recurrent layers, `Slice`, `Pad`, `Gather`, `DepthwiseConv2d`, and the sparse optimiser variants.
-* **`ParallelConcat` is not registered, deliberately.** No device registers a working kernel for it: CUDA registers one that fails on construction, because the graph rewrite always replaces the op with an allocation and one update per stacked value.
-Those two ops are provided instead.
+* **`ParallelConcat` is registered but always fails**, which is what every device does, CUDA included: the graph rewrite replaces the op with an allocation and one update per stacked value, so reaching the kernel means the rewrite did not run.
+Both ops it is replaced by are implemented.
 * **Random ops and optimisers are float32 only.**
 * **`CheckNumerics` forwards its input without checking.** Detecting a non-finite value on device needs a readback of a reduction on every call,